-“Mommy…” The girl’s voice was hushed, no more than a breath, and it cut straight to Mary’s ravaged heart.
+“Mommy.”
+The girl’s voice was hushed, no more than a breath, and it cut straight to Mary’s ravaged heart.
 The mother fell to her knees and enveloped her daughter in a trembling embrace.
-She couldn’t speak; she could only hold her child close and relish in the feel of her.
+She couldn’t speak.
+She could only hold her child close and relish the feel of her.
 Alice, in turn, buried her head beneath her mother’s chin, burrowing like a frightened animal—

 Mary tried to scream again, but couldn’t.
 It died in her throat as she gently took Alice’s head in her hands and pressed it towards the fresh bite on her throat.

 There they were: a husband and wife lying side by side on the bed.
 They’d been lying there for quite some time.

 John pulled his head away quickly, shutting the bedroom door behind him as he turned his attention on the attic.
 Its door was no longer nailed shut.
 Instead, it hung open, a black mouth gaping.
 What will I find up there?